-- 1. Component Report by Remaining Life Expectancy: This report displays the component inventory sorted by the remaining life expectancy of each component which is included in the reserve funding schedule.
+1. Component Report by Remaining Life Expectancy: This report displays the component inventory sorted by the remaining life expectancy of each component which is included in the reserve funding schedule.
 Expenditures which are scheduled to recur more than one time over the thirty-year period covered by the study will only appear one time in this list based on the next scheduled year of occurrence.
-Other information provided in this report includes the next scheduled year of replacement, useful life, current cost, assigned reserves and the amount required for each component to be fully funded as of the beginning date of the reserve study.
-If the assigned reserves are equal to the fully funded amount shown in the far right-hand column then the component in question is said to be fully funded. - 2.
-Component Report with Current Costs: This report again displays the component inventory by category and remaining life expectancy.
-It also includes the component quantity based on the unit of measure (SF, SY, LF, etc.,), the unit cost which has been used to arrive at the total replacement cost, and the current replacement cost as of the beginning date of the reserve study. - 3.
-Component Report Details: This report is found in the Appendix.
-It contains all of the component data which has been input into the modeling database to develop the reserve funding projections contained in the reserve study.
-Most of the information contained in this report is also displayed in one or more of the component reports found in Section II.
+Other information provided in this report includes the next scheduled year of replacement, useful life, current cost, assigned reserves, and the amount required for each component to be fully funded as of the beginning date of the reserve study.
+If the assigned reserves are equal to the fully funded amount shown in the far right-hand column, then the component in question is said to be fully funded.

+2. Component Report with Current Costs: This report again displays the component inventory by category and remaining life expectancy.
+It also includes the component quantity based on the unit of measure (SF, SY, LF, etc.), the unit cost which has been used to arrive at the total replacement cost, and the current replacement cost as of the beginning date of the reserve study.

+3. Component Report Details: This report is found in the APPENDIX.
+It contains all component data which has been used to develop the reserve funding projections contained in the reserve study.